zhou6140919/zhou6140919.github.io/_posts/2021-10-21-attention-is-all-you-need.md

 Attention mechanism used before transformer are used in conjunction(结合) with a recurrent network.

 The number of operations required to relate signals from two arbitrary input or output position grows in the distance between positions.
 Linearly for ConvS2S and logarithmically for ByteNet.
-`This makes it more difficult to learn dependencies between distant positions.` {:.warning}
+`This makes it more difficult to learn dependencies between distant positions.`{:.warning}
+{:.warning}

 In Transformer this is reduced to a constant number of operations, albeit(尽管) at the cost of reduced effective resolution due to averaging attention-weighted positions, an effect we counteract(抵消) with Multi-Head Attention.
 {:.succuss}